 3.4 The City Council is preparing its new Local Plan which will cover the period up until 2036.
 This will be in the form of one consolidated document.
-Work on evidence based documents is well underway.
+Evidence base documents were submitted to Secretary of State as part of Local Plan Examination.
 Table 2 sets out the progress of the key evidence base documents.